COVID-19 Impact on SADC Food Systems, Smallholder Agriculture and Policy Options

 In its thirteenth instalment, the conversation focused on the impact that the COVID-19 pandemic has had on women farmers in Africa, as well as looking at the challenges faced by smallholder farmers.
 The panellists included Graça Machel, Founder of the Graça Machel Trust and Chair of the Mandela Institute for Development Studies (MINDS); Domingos Gove, Director of Food, Agriculture and Natural Resources, SADC Secretariat; Ruth Hall, Chair and Professor at the Institute for Poverty, Land and Agrarian Studies (PLAAS); Elizabeth Swai, Founder member of African Agribusiness Academy, and Head of Africa Women in Agribusiness; Beatrice Makwenda, Head of Policy and Communication of the National Smallholder Farmers Association of Malawi, and Coordinator of the Rural Women’s Assembly(Malawi); moderated by Bronwyn Nielsen, Founder and CEO of Nielsen Network.

-She also emphasised that the hunger of people in SADC should not be tolerated any more.
-By sharing knowledge and technology, she said Africa has the resources to do this, but needs to be mobilised to invest in smallholder farmers.
-Women in farming must be represented, and empowered to harness digitisation, placed at the centre stage of agriculture, health, and education.
+She also emphasized that the hunger of people in SADC should not be tolerated any more.
+By sharing knowledge and technology, she said Africa has the resources to do this, but needs to be mobilized to invest in smallholder farmers.
+Women in farming must be represented, and empowered to harness digitization, placed at the centre stage of agriculture, health, and education.

 She pointed out how the smaller scale producers and informal value chains have been disrupted during lockdown, while large corporate value chains have been protected and continue to operate.
-To solve hunger problems,we need to move away from global commodity chains, stop relying on imports and re-localise food systems.
+To solve hunger problems, we need to move away from global commodity chains, stop relying on imports and re-localize food systems.

 Moving forward, the two main issues for change are:

 - A need for income support